-Student employees/trainees are typically assigned 06 Student or 04 Irregular assignment categories.
-(Exception: development, non-UAB student training or university training participants may be classified as 06 or 99 Requisition.
+Student employees are typically assigned 06 Student or 04 Irregular assignment categories.
+(Exception: development, non-UAB student training or university training participants may be classified as 46 Trainee or 99 Requisition.
 Click here to view the requirements including approved programs and appointment procedures.)

 Application for student employment may be found here.

-Students may be assigned to biweekly, monthly or trainee payrolls dependent on the nature of the student assignment.
+Students may be assigned to biweekly or monthly payrolls dependent on the nature of the student assignment.

-HRM Compensation maintains the job descriptions for all job titles.
-Questions regarding the appropriateness of a specific title should be directed to HRM Compensation.
+HRM Compensation (6 digit codes) and the Provost Office (4 digit codes) maintain the job descriptions for all job titles.
+Questions regarding the appropriateness of a specific title should be directed to the appropriate office.

-The maximum pay rate for a student employee is linked to the minimum pay rate for a grade level 13.
+The maximum pay rate for a non-graduate student employee job title is linked to the minimum pay rate for a grade level 13.
 This amount is provided in the current year General Grade & Range Structure on Compensation's website.